alexander-stolz/limioptic/README.md

 <b>Installation (Linux):</b>

 1. Download the Limioptic 2 folder
-2. Install python-qt4 and python-vtk
+2. Install python-qt4 and python-vtk and <a href="http://www.pyqtgraph.org/">PyQtGraph</a>

 <br>
 <b>Licence</b>